cparish312/hindsight/README.md

 3) **Running**
     * For querying you may need to change the LLM and Embedding models in `hindsight_server/config.py` depending on your machine
     * Run: `bash start_server.sh`
-        * This start both the `server_backend.py` which just runs as a python process and the `run_server.py` which runs using `gunicorn` for better server performance.
+        * This starts both the `server_backend.py` which just runs as a python process and the `run_server.py` which runs using `gunicorn` for better server performance.

 ### App
 1) Open `hindsight_android` in Android Studio.